needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 | [Bounding Box detection](xref:arfoundation-bounding-box-detection) | Detect and track bounding boxes of 3D objects |

 > [!IMPORTANT]
 > Apple's App Store rejects any app that contains certain face tracking-related symbols in its binary if the app developer doesn't intend to use face tracking.
 To avoid ambiguity, face tracking support is available only when face tracking is enabled.
-See [Enable the Face tracking subsytem](xref:arkit-project-config#enable-face-tracking) for instructions for changing this setting.
+Refer to [Enable the Face tracking subsystem](xref:arkit-project-config#enable-face-tracking) for instructions for changing this setting.

 # Install the Apple ARKit XR Plug-in